OAuth (self-hosted)

 const server = createGguiServer({ // ... oauth: { issuerUrl: "https://your-mcp.example.com", consentUrl: "https://your-console.example.com/oauth/consent", // optional storage: new InMemoryOAuthStorage(), // or your own }, auth: yourAuthAdapter,});Storage seam

 Section titled “Storage seam”Auth codes and DCR clients live in OAuthStorage.
-The default InMemoryOAuthStorage works fine for single-replica dev and any deployment with sticky sessions on the load balancer.
-For multi-replica deployments without sticky sessions, plug in a Redis or DynamoDB backend — the interface is two collections (auth codes, DCR clients) with put / consume / get methods.
-See packages/mcp-server/src/oauth.ts in the public repo for the full type.
+The default InMemoryOAuthStorage is fine for single-replica dev and any deployment with sticky sessions on the load balancer.
+Multi-replica deployments without sticky sessions need a shared backend — Redis or DynamoDB both work.
+The interface is two collections (auth codes, DCR clients) with put / consume / get methods; see packages/mcp-server/src/oauth.ts in the public repo for the full type.

 Consent UI